Localization in quiver moduli spaces: Applications

 Thus we get

 and therefore

 Hence we have

-If the number of knots of the considered trees is $(m-1)d+1$, such a tree correspond to a localization quiver of dimension type $(d,(m-1)d+1)$ for all $d\geq 1$.
-Since we consider the logarithm, we may discount the remaining factors of Theorem $\ref{anzko}$.
-Now Theorem $\ref{zerlegung}$ implies
+If the number of knots of the considered trees is $(m-1)d+1$, such a tree corresponds to a localization data of dimension type $(d,(m-1)d+1)$ for all $d\geq 1$.
+Since we consider the logarithm, we may discount the remaining factors of Theorem $\ref{asym}$.
+Thus we obtain